dertder25t-png/FocusDeck/README.md

-# FocusDeck 🎯# FocusDeck - Focus Session Management System
+# FocusDeck 🎯

-**A Smart Focus Session Management System for Windows Desktop & Android Mobile****Smart study timer app with cloud synchronization for desktop (Windows 10+) and mobile (Android)**
+**Smart study timer app with cloud synchronization for desktop (Windows 10+) and mobile (Android)**

+> Last Updated: October 29, 2025

 FocusDeck is a cross-platform productivity suite that combines smart study timers, session tracking, and cloud synchronization.
-Focus on what matters while we handle the rest.A cross-platform focus management system with study timers, session tracking, and cloud sync infrastructure.
+Focus on what matters while we handle the rest.